 Throughout the 1990s, CD-ROM technology continued to evolve and improve, with faster read speeds, increased storage capacity, and new formats being introduced.
 One of the most significant advancements during this period was the development of multisession recording, which allowed additional data to be written to a CD-ROM after its initial creation.
 This innovation enabled users to create their own CD-ROMs, using CD-R (CD-Recordable) or CD-RW (CD-Rewritable) discs, and CD burners.

 CD-ROM drives also saw significant improvements in read speeds throughout the 1990s.
 Early CD-ROM drives had a read speed of 1x (150 KB/s), but by the end of the decade, drives with read speeds of 48x (7.2 MB/s) and higher were common.
-These faster drives not only improved the performance of CD-ROM-based applications but also helped to further solidify the CD-ROM’s place as the dominant storage medium of the era.
+These faster drives improved the performance of CD-ROM-based applications and helped to solidify further the CD-ROM’s place as the dominant storage medium of the era.

-During this period, CD-ROM technology also began to find its way into a wide range of consumer electronics, including game consoles, set-top boxes, and portable media players.
-CD-ROMs became the de facto standard for software distribution and multimedia content, with countless applications, games, and other digital products being released on the format.
+During this period, CD-ROM technology also began to find its way into various consumer electronics, including game consoles, set-top boxes, and portable media players.
+CD-ROMs became the de facto standard for software distribution and multimedia content, with countless applications, games, and other digital products released in the format.

 Phase 4: The Decline of CD-ROM Technology and the Rise of New Formats

-By the late 1990s and early 2000s, CD-ROM technology had reached its peak, and new storage formats began to emerge that challenged its dominance.
+By the late 1990s and early 2000s, CD-ROM technology had peaked, and new storage formats that challenged its dominance began to emerge.
 The introduction of the Digital Versatile Disc (DVD) format in 1997 marked the beginning of the end for the CD-ROM.
-DVDs offered significantly greater storage capacity (up to 4.7 GB for single-layer discs), as well as faster read speeds and improved error correction capabilities.
+DVDs offered significantly greater storage capacity (up to 4.7 GB for single-layer discs), faster read speeds, and improved error correction capabilities.

 As the DVD format gained popularity, software developers began to shift their focus to the new medium, and CD-ROMs gradually started to become obsolete.
 Additionally, the rise of high-speed internet connections and digital distribution platforms, such as Steam, further diminished the need for physical storage media like CD-ROMs.